swaxi/SGTool/README.md

    If you don't use these functions, there is no need to install the extra packages.
 3) For BSpline Gridding you need to install the plugin **Processing Saga NextGen Provider**

+## ArcGIS Pro:
+1) Download and unzip this respository and store somewhere safe.
+2) In the ArcGIS Pro Catalogue area, go to Add toolbox and select the file **GeophysicalProcessor.pyt** in this repository.
+Double click on the new Geophysical Porcessing Toolbox to get the list of functions that can be run (still in Beta so limited to classical geophsuical processing calls for now):
+- Upward Continuation,
+- Downward Continuation,
+- Vertical Integration,
+- Analytic Signal,
+- Tilt Angle,
+- Reduction To Pole,
+- Band Pass Filter,
+- High Pass Filter,
+- Low Pass Filter,
+- Directional Butterworth plus Band Pass,
+- Remove Regional Trend,
+- Compute Derivative,
+- Total Horizontal Gradient,
+- Automatic Gain Control

 # Inputs
 - Supports data geotiff, grd, ers and Noddy (grv & mag) grid formats plus any grid format already supported by QGIS